isabella232/ios-sdk-example-app/README.md

-# Vibes SDK example App - iOS
+# Vibes SDK example App - iOS (Swift)

 This is an example app using the Vibes SDK.
-It implements device registration/unregistration and push registration/unregistration.
+It implements device and push registration.

 - [Requirements](#requirements)
 - [Setup](#installation)